solt9029/deployment-image-watcher/README.md

 # deployment-image-watcher

-- deployment-image-watcher is a custom controller that notify deployment's template container image update to slack channel.
+- deployment-image-watcher is a custom controller that notifies you of deployment's template container image update on your slack channel.
 - this custom controller has been created with operator-sdk (v0.15.2).

 ## using deployment